-As executive editor of American Metal Market (AMM), a division of Euromoney Institutional Investor PLC, she heads the editorial operations of AMM’s daily edition.
+As executive editor of American Metal Market (AMM) (retired), a division of Euromoney Institutional Investor PLC, she headed the editorial operations of AMM’s daily edition.

 In recent years, O’Loughlin has used her expertise to analyze and interpret events of great importance to the metals supply chain.
 Recent projects include “The Tom Graham Chronicles,” a video interview tracing the legendary career of a steel industry icon and a comprehensive look at the “new” Japanese steel industry.